The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 What Size Wing Board Is Right For Me?

 Ah, the classic question.
 While volume doesn’t tell you the whole story of whether or not a board might work for you, it’s a fairly good approximation.
 If you’re asking this question because you’re new to the sport, we wrote a whole article, just for you, on the Best Beginner Wing Foil Gear.
-To sum things up, the general rule for your first wing board is your weight in kilograms, plus 20-40, equals the volume of wing board you should aim for.
+To sum things up, the general rule for your first wing board is that your weight in kilograms, plus 20-40, equals the volume of wing board you should aim for.
 More like +20 for younger, fitter riders with prior boardsports experience, and more like +40 for older and less experienced riders.
 From there, you’ll want to size down incrementally as your skills progress.

 However, there are a lot of other factors to choosing the right volume wing board besides just your weight.
 Riding conditions play a big factor – if you ride somewhere with a lot of wind (say Crissy Field in San Francisco, or Maui), you’ll be able to go smaller.
-If you ride somewhere with lighter winds, a bit of extra volume will go a long ways to ensure you make it up on foil consistently and without too much effort.
+If you ride somewhere with lighter winds, a bit of extra volume will go a long way to ensure you make it up on foil consistently and without too much effort.

 Foil/Mast Connection Style

 There are two main ways that a foil connects to a foil board, and it’s certainly worth making sure your board will work with the foil you have or are considering purchasing before you buy!
 Those two connection styles are the Deep Tuttle Box and the Twin Track System.
-The Deep Tuttle Box is a bit outdated at this point, however, some specialist foil manufacturers (such as Mikes Lab Foils) have held true to the older design.
+The Deep Tuttle Box is a bit outdated at this point.
+However, some specialist foil manufacturers (such as Mikes Lab Foils) have held true to the older design.
 A board with a Deep Tuttle Box has what is basically a fin box (like on a surfboard) that is much deeper and has extra reinforcement to withstand the forces that come with operating a foil.
 The twin-track system is the go-to at this point, with a system of nuts and bolts threading into a pair of tracks on the bottom of the board.

 Footstraps are a critical feature for those looking to get airborne, but they are also extremely useful for wave-riding and achieving better upwind angles.
 Photo: Will Sileo//The Inertia